x-team/symphony-tutorial/README.md

 (more instructions on how to use the template can be read in the utility file).

-#### b) Fix the text output, which the input was in Markdown and the output should be HTML;
+#### b) Fix the text output (convert Markdown to HTML)

 HTML manipulation is something really nice to do with XSL, because HTML is XML compatible.
-To acomplish this Allen Chang wrote a good technique, explained better in the [HTML Ninja Technique](http://www.getsymphony.com/learn/articles/view/html-ninja-technique/) article.
+To accomplish this Allen Chang wrote a good technique, which is explained better in the [HTML Ninja Technique](http://www.getsymphony.com/learn/articles/view/html-ninja-technique/) article.

-We'll do the same as Format Date utility: create an utility file with the raw of [HTML Manipulation](http://www.getsymphony.com/download/xslt-utilities/view/20035/) and import in the page file.
+We'll do the same as we did with the __Format Date__ utility: create a utility file with [HTML Manipulation](http://www.getsymphony.com/download/xslt-utilities/view/20035/) and import into the page file.

 To use this template just change `<xsl:value-of select="data/current-news/entry/text"/>` to `<xsl:apply-templates select="data/current-news/entry/text/*" mode="html"/>`.

 In mywebsite we are already using the tag `h1` and in the sample above we also have a `h1` in the Markdown text.
-Ninja technique is powerful to manipulate all HTML content from XML.
+The "Ninja technique" is a powerful way to manipulate all HTML content from XML.
 In the ninja template utility include the following template:

 ```xml
 <xsl:template match="h1 | h2 | h3 | h4" mode="html" priority="1">